eigenfoo/old-eigenfoo.github.io/_posts/2019-03-09-deep-autoregressive-models.md

 My current project involves working with deep autoregressive models: a class of remarkable neural networks that aren't usually seen on a first pass through deep learning.
-These notes are a quick write-up of my reading and research: I assume basic familiarity with deep learning, and aim to highlight similarities between asdf, instead of commenting on individual architectures.
+These notes are a quick write-up of my reading and research: I assume basic familiarity with deep learning, and aim to highlight general trends and similarities across autoregressive models, instead of commenting on individual architectures.

 **tldr:** _Deep autoregressive models are sequence models, yet feed-forward (i.e. not recurrent); generative models, yet supervised.
 They are a compelling